 Artwork on Naoshima

 Most of the art is around the Benesse House area.
 It can be difficult to walk from the beach to the Chichu Museum.
-It is advised that you take the bus directly to the Chichu Museum when you arrive.
+It is advised that you take the bus directly to the Chichu Museum when you arrive as the museum is located on the highest point of any tour of the island.
 You can then walk to the other major museums in the area as well and the newer artworks around the pond before heading to the beach area.
-Note that the Chichu Museum can be busy and requires a numbered ticket to enter.
-It is best to arrive early.
+Note that the Chichu Museum has an online reservation system, so you must purchase your tickets in advance.

 You can see all of the artwork within 6-8 hours.
 For art lovers, you may require 2 full days to completely enjoy all of the art.
 Some of the artwork changes as they are lit up.
 If you are staying in Okayama, this will not be a problem, but if you are staying in Takamatsu, this may be a problem as the last ferry departs around sunset.